dedunu/tech/_posts/2013-11-20-where-to-declare-java-variables.md

 ---
 layout: post
-title: Where to declare Java Variables?
+title: "Where to declare Java Variables?"
 ---

 Recently I went to Java Meetup.
 And it was all about Garbage Collector.
 So I learned lot more about Garbage Collectors.
 So Dr. Daya's suggestions was not to declare variable in higher scopes unless we really know what we do.
 For a example, don't declare class level variables if we are only using it inside on method.
 Then I was thinking about doing some tests on variable declarations.
 I used following code: